slipstream/SlipStreamDocumentation/docs/nuvlacity/nuvlabox.rst

  - Nuvla and the NuvlaBox can be configured to **proxy ports to the nuvlabox.com domain**.
 This makes services running on those ports globally available to the Internet, although the number of available ports is limited.
-This solution relies on SSH tunneling between Nuvla and the NuvlaBox.
+This solution currently relies on SSH tunneling between Nuvla and the NuvlaBox, but will use the VPN (described below) in the future.

  - The NuvlaBox can be integrated with the organization's **corporate network**.
 This allows full access to services running on the